 The urgency and significance of this project cannot be overstated.
 Pneumonia remains a leading cause of mortality worldwide, particularly among vulnerable populations.
 Conventional diagnostic methods can be time-consuming and error-prone, often leading to delays in critical treatments.
 Machine learning techniques offer the potential to revolutionize pneumonia detection by providing rapid and accurate assessments of X-ray images.
 However, past failures underscore the complexity of this challenge, highlighting the critical need for a comprehensive approach that encompasses training with diverse data, differentiation between viral and bacterial pneumonia, and the utilization of effective normalization and augmentation techniques.
-By developing an opensource web tool that integrates these solutions, we are not medical technology only advancing democratizing access to a life-saving resource.
-This project's success would bridge the gap between state-ofthe-art AI and medical practice, potentially saving countless lives and heralding a new era of timely and precise pneumonia diagnosis.
+By developing an open-source web tool that integrates these solutions, we are not only advancing medical technology but also democratizing access to a life-saving resource.
+This project's success would bridge the gap between state-of-the-art AI and medical practice, potentially saving countless lives and heralding a new era of timely and precise pneumonia diagnosis.
 The gravity of this endeavor lies in its potential to transform healthcare outcomes on a global scale.